Bon Echo: New Work, New Venue

 Bon Echo Provincial Park is located at 16151 Highway 41, near Cloyne, Ontario and offers day use passes, boat tours, and overnight camping, all of which need to be booked in advance.
 If you’re visiting Bon Echo this season, stop in at Greystones Gift Shoppe & Café.
 It sits beside the Visitor Centre on the lake shore, facing Mazinaw Rock.
 This Bon Echo Collection is available at Greystones from mid May to mid October, while supplies last.

-Subscribe to Karen's Newsletter for more painting tips, exclusive early access to new work, studio news updates, travel tales, and notices of upcoming exhibitions.
+Subscribe to My Studio Newsletter for exclusive early access to new work, studio news updates, travel tales, painting tips, and notices of upcoming exhibitions.

 Leave a comment